Crowds at Vancouver Halloween Parade

 Halloween Expo Admission

 In the past a one-day pass to the Vancouver Halloween Expo indoor exhibition cost $10 at the gate or $8 if purchased online in advance.
-The price includes access to all ticketed programs and shows on either the Saturday or Sunday (when the exhibition runs on both days).
+The price includes access to all ticketed programs and shows on either the Saturday or Sunday (when the exhibition ran on both days).

-Passes provide access to the live entertainment venues and the weekend Halloween market with vendors selling everything from Halloween costumes to mystic jewellery, action figure paraphernalia, anime art, face painting services and paintball game vouchers.
+Passes provided access to the live entertainment venues and the weekend Halloween market with vendors selling everything from Halloween costumes to mystic jewellery, action figure paraphernalia, anime art, face painting services and paintball game vouchers.

 Halloween Haunted Houses